Boat Sales Tax Rates by State

 How does sales tax work on boats?

-Just like all goods, boats incur sales tax at closing.
-Every state has a different rate, with some offering huge incentives.
-Those rates are usually imposed as a “use tax”, meaning, where you use the boat is where you’ll pay your tax.
-If you want to boat elsewhere for longer periods, you can acquire a “cruising permit”, which allows legal use in a state without pay sales and/or use tax.
-Whether you’re buying new or used, sales taxes usually apply, although there are exceptions for very rare circumstances like buying a cheaper boat directly from an individual.
-These exceptions vary state to state.
+Sales tax is usually imposed as a “use tax”, meaning, where you use the boat is where you’ll pay your tax.
+If you want to boat in other states for longer periods, you can acquire a “cruising permit”, which allows legal use in a state without paying sales and/or use tax.
+Some states have separate charges for use tax.
+Please research your state’s tax code to ensure you have the most up to date information.

 A few tips & tricks to understanding the vessel tax landscape before diving in:

 Currently there is no federal tax on vessels.
-Let’s hope it stays that way.
+Let’s hope it stays that way!

 Tax Havens, Tax Caps and Tax Rates

-What states have no boat sales tax?
+What states have zero boat sales tax?

 Alaska